claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Speaker
       - Thinker
   - bio: >-
-      Michael Bungay Stanier is the Senior Partner of Box of Crayons, a company that helps organizations do less Good Work and more Great Work.
-Box of Crayons is best known for its coaching programs, which give busy managers practical tools so they can coach in 10 minutes or less.

-      On the way to founding Box of Crayons in 2002, Michael lived in Australia, England, the United States and Canada, his current home.

-      He’s written two books that have each sold close to 100,000 copies, the Wall Street Journal bestsellers _The Coaching Habit_ and _Do More Great Work_.
-He’s proudest of End Malaria, a collection of essays about Great Work by thought leaders that raised $400,000 for Malaria No More.
+      ## MICHAEL IS THE FOUNDER AND CEO OF BOX OF CRAYONS, A COMPANY THAT HELPS
+      ORGANIZATIONS DO LESS GOOD WORK AND MORE GREAT WORK.

+      He’s the author of several books, including_ The Coaching Habit_ and _Do More Great Work._ Michael has written for or been featured in numerous publications including _Business Insider, Fast Company, Forbes, The Globe & Mail _and_ The Huffington Post._

+      At Box of Crayons, Michael and his team of facilitators teach 10-minute coaching so busy managers build stronger teams and get better results.
+      Clients come from all sectors and include Box, the United Nations, the University Health Network and USAA.
+A sought-after speaker, Michael regularly speaks to businesses and organizations and has delivered keynotes at Leadership, HR and Learning & Development, conferences around the world, including ATD, SHRM, IPL, HRPA and the Conference Board of Canada.

-      To balance all this out, Michael was banned from his high school graduation for “the balloon incident,” was sued by one of his law school lecturers for defamation and managed to give himself a concussion while digging a hole as a labourer.
+      Balancing out these moments of success, Michael was banned from his high school graduation for “the balloon incident,” was sued by one of his Law School lecturers for defamation, and his first published piece of writing was a Mills & Boone short story called “The Male Delivery.”

-      He was the first Canadian Coach of the Year, is a Rhodes Scholar, and in 2016 was recognized as the #2 Coaching Guru in the world.

-      > If I had to pick a person to have dinner with, when I need to be prodded and challenged and inspired to think about the things I really am committed to think about for myself and what I’m doing, I’d pick Michael Bungay Stanier.
-He has an ability to shake our tree and make us more conscious and responsible about what we know but aren’t willing to admit we know yet.

-      >

-      > _—David Allen, author of Getting Things Done_
+      Michael left Australia 25 years ago to be a Rhodes Scholar at Oxford University, where his only significant achievement was falling in love with a Canadian, which is why he now lives in Toronto, having spent time in London and Boston.
+He was the first Canadian Coach of the Year.
     coachName: Michael Bungay Stanier
     jobTitle: 'Founder of Box of Crayons, author of The Coaching Habit'
     links: